Kinue Hitomi: Biography

 Hitomi continued to set unofficial new world records in early 1928, with the 400-meter run (59.0 seconds) and 100-meter sprint (12.4 seconds) in Tokyo.
 At the Olympic qualifying event in Osaka, she set new official world records for the long jump (5m98) and the 100-meter spring (12.0 seconds), and was one of the first women to be included into a Japanese Olympic Team.

+Shortly before the Olympics, Kinue won the British WAAA Championships title in the 220 yards and javelin events at the 1928 WAAA Championships.

 During the 1928 Summer Olympics in Amsterdam, Hitomi was the only Japanese woman athlete to compete.
 She entered the 100m, discus, and high jump individual events but had been concentrating most on the 100m.
 However, she lost this event in semifinals.
 She then decided to join 800m in haste (she hadn't run an 800m race at any official competition until that time), and as last-minute entries were still permitted, she was allowed to compete.
 Hitomi ran 2:26.2 in the preliminary and received a silver medal in the final with a time of 2:17.6, in a race won by Lina Radke in 2:16.8.
 She became the first Japanese woman to win an Olympic medal.

-In April 1929 Hitomi achieved 217 points in the triathlon (100m, high jump, javelin) setting an unofficial world record at the 6th Japan Women’s Olympics at Miyoshino.
+In April 1929 Hitomi achieved 217 points in the triathlon (100m, high jump, javelin) setting an unofficial world record at the 6th Japan Women's Olympics at Miyoshino.
 In May, she set an official world record for the 200-meter run with a time 24.7 seconds in Tokyo.
 This was followed in October by new unofficial world records of 12.0 seconds for the 100m and 7.5 for the 60m sprint in Shenyang.

-In early 1930, Hitomi was asked to lecture to women’s schools around the country.
+In early 1930, Hitomi was asked to lecture to women's schools around the country.
 In July, she set new official national records for the long jump and javelin throw.
 In September, she participated in the "3èmes Jeux mondiaux féminins FSFI" games at Prague with five younger Japanese athletes.
 During this event, she won the gold medal for the long jump, silver medal for the triathlon and bronze medal for the javelin throw, despite suffering from a fever.
 She was also awarded a silver medal for her 12 individual points.

 After the event, the Japanese team went on tour to Warsaw, Berlin, Brussels, Paris and London for competitions within the next half-month.

 This extremely tough schedule took a toll on her health.
 Even after her return to Japan, she was asked to lecture, and visited sponsors and contributors in many Japanese cities without much rest.
 She was also surprised by the unexpected hostile reception to her athletic successes by the Japanese public.
 On March 25, 1931, she entered a hospital in Osaka under a false name to avoid publicity.
 Hitomi died from pneumonia on August 2, just three years after her Amsterdam Olympic 800m final.